 Andrew Baumann began his career as a physicist before deciding to give up super colliders for Senate campaigns.
 Since becoming a strategist and pollster a decade ago, he has provided research and strategic advice to political campaigns, issue advocacy organizations, and corporations.

-Last year, Andrew helped Democrats in Nevada buck national trends, advising the winning Congressional campaigns of Ruben Kihuen and Jacky Rosen and helping Senate Majority PAC’s successful effort on behalf of Senator-elect Catherine Cortez Masto.
+Last year, Andrew helped Democrats in Nevada buck national trends, advising the winning Congressional campaign of Jacky Rosen and helping Senate Majority PAC’s successful effort on behalf of Senator-elect Catherine Cortez Masto.

 He has also advised the campaigns of Senators Gary Peters (MI), Debbie Stabenow (MI), and Tom Udall (NM) while and helped guide the DSCC’s successful efforts to assist the elections of Senators Michael Bennet (CO) and Tammy Baldwin (WI).